lablup/backend.ai/docs/concepts/configuration.rst

 ^^^^^^^^^^^^

 Each service component has a `TOML <https://toml.io/en/>`_-based local configuration.
-It defines node-specific configurations such as the agent name, the resource group where it belongs, specific system limits, the IP address and the TCP port(s) to bind their service traffic, etc.
+It defines node-specific configurations such as the agent name, the resource group where it belongs, specific system limits, the IP address and the TCP port(s) to bind their service traffic, and etc.

 The configuration files are named after the service components, like ``manager.toml``, ``agent.toml``, and ``storage-proxy.toml``.
 The search paths are: the current working directory, ``~/.config/backend.ai``, and ``/etc/backend.ai``.